Davey Johnson: Playing career

 After one season playing baseball at Texas A&M University in College Station, Johnson signed with the Baltimore Orioles as an amateur free agent in 1962.
+He had been scouted by the Orioles’ Jim Russo.
 Johnson was then assigned to the Stockton Ports in the Class C California League where he hit .309 with 10 home runs and 63 runs batted in (RBIs) in 97 games.
 Promoted to the AA Elmira Pioneers in 1963, he hit .326 in 63 games before advancing to the AAA Rochester Red Wings for the final 63 games of the season.
 Returning to the Red Wings for the entire 1964 season, Johnson had 19 home runs, 73 RBIs, and 87 runs.

 In 1965, Johnson made the Orioles' team after spring training, but after hitting only .170 in 20 games he spent the latter part of the season with the Red Wings, batting .301 in 52 games.
 Back with the Orioles in 1966, Johnson took the starting second baseman job from Jerry Adair, which led to the Orioles trading Adair to the Chicago White Sox on June 13.
 Johnson then hit for a .257 batting average, seven home runs and 56 RBIs to finish third in American League Rookie of the Year balloting for 1966.
 Johnson was a full-time starter in the major leagues for the next eight seasons, averaging over 142 games played in a season.